flynn-nrg/tornado-amiga/manual/Music.md

 }
 ```

 This function is loading and uncompressing the audio data using the [Asset Manager](AssetManager.md).
-This happens on the posix/SDL target as well, even though this track will not be used.
+This happens on the posix/SDL target as well, as it is also the data used for music replay.
 The reason for this is to make sure that the audio unpacking code path is working correctly.

-On posix/SDL only we are also initialising the BASS library replay routine.
+On posix/SDL only we are also initialising the SDL_Mixer library replay routine.

 We call the audio init routine from the ```demoInit``` function, like this: